myeongsuseong/myeongsuseong.github.io/_pages/members.md

 TBA

 ***Master's student***
+**Xingqian (Boray) Wang** (From October 2023 to April 2025)
+Email: Xingqian.Wang23__at__student.xjtlu.edu.cn
+Program: MSc in Multimedia Telecommunications
+Completed the master's thesis in the Lab.

+**Yuchen Zhong** (From August 2024 to April 2025)
+Email: Yuchen.Zhong23__at__student.xjtlu.edu.cn
+Program: MSc in Social Comupting
+Completed the master's thesis in the Lab.
+Co-supervised with Yu Liu (industry supervisor) at Institute of Digital Medical Technology Shanghai Yangtze Delta Innovation Institute, Jiangsu Industrial Technology Research Institute (JITRI)

 **Siying Lyu** (From September 2023 to April 2024)
 Program: MSc in Financial Computing
 Completed the master's thesis in the Lab.